jonmikeli/azureiotdevicesimulator/sources/IoT.Simulator2/IoT.Simulator2/docs/Help.md

 ### Messages

-The messages below are basic common proposals allowing to start working.
-You will probably need to adjust them to each of your IoT projects according to your customers' requirements.
+The messages below are basic proposals to start working.
+You will probably need to adjust them to each of your IoT projects taking into account your customers' requirements.

 > [!TIP]
 > `deviceId` and `messageType` fields have been included in the message to simplify processes in the backend side.
-> Indeed, even though these two properties can be rechable with in the metadata of the message, having them inside the message allows different scenarios (ex: gateways sending messages in behalf of others) and storing that information in the repository (autosufficient message, which could be reached by backend processes but we saved them proceeding this way).
+> Indeed, even though these two properties can be reachable in the metadata of the message, having them inside the message itself brings simplicity to richer scenarios (ex: gateways sending messages in behalf of devices) and storing that information in the repository (autosufficient message).
-> Debugging and message routings at IoT Hub level are other of the fields that benefit from this practice.
+> Debugging and message routings at Microsoft Azure IoT Hub level are other of the fields that benefit from this practice.

 This being said, if at some point you need to avoid including that information in the message, feel free to do it.
 Routing could also work on metadata.